OscarJin/OscarJin.github.io/_tabs/about.md

 Oscar Jin is an undergraduate Tsinghua University, majoring in **Mechanical Engineering**. <!--His current research topics focus on the computational design and simulation of robots.-->

-Oscar is also fond of **landscape photography** and he is the contract photographer of Visual China and Getty Images.
+Oscar is also fond of **landscape photography** and is the contract photographer of Visual China and Getty Images.
 He will publish a selection of his works in the [Gallery](https://oscarjin.github.io/categories/gallery/) on this website.